Harry Potter and the Deathly Hallows – Part 2: Visual effects

 Visual effects supervisor Tim Burke said that "It was such a major job to stage the Battle of Hogwarts, and we had to do it in different stages of production.
 We had shots with complex linking camera moves from wide overviews, to flying into windows and interior spaces.
 So, we took the plunge at the end of 2008, and started rebuilding the school digitally with Double Negative."
 He went on to say: "It's taken two years – getting renders out, texturing every facet of the building, constructing interiors to see through windows, building a destruction version of the school.
 We can design shots with the knowledge that we have this brilliant digital miniature that we can do anything with.
 With a practical Hogwarts, we would have shot it last summer and been so tied down.
 Instead, as David Yates finds the flow and structure, we are able to handle new concepts and ideas."

 On the quality of 3D in film, Burke told Los Angeles Times, "I think it's good, actually.
 I think people are going to be really pleased.
 I know everyone's a little nervous and sceptical of 3D these days, but the work has been done very, very well.
 We've done over 200 shots in 3D and in the visual effects as well, because so much of it is CGI, so the results are very, very good.
 I think everyone's going to be really impressed with it, actually."
 Producer David Heyman spoke to SFX magazine about the 3D conversion, saying that "The way David Yates is approaching 3D is he's trying to approach it from a character and story point of view.
 Trying to use the sense of isolation, of separation that sometimes 3D gives you, to heighten that at appropriate moments.
 So we're approaching it in a storytelling way."

-In 2012, the visual effects in the film were nominated for an Oscar.
-The film also won the BAFTA Award for Best Special Visual Effects at the 65th BAFTA Awards in 2012.
+For the film's epilogue, the main cast were made to look older through makeup and special effects.
+After the initial look of their aged appearances were leaked online, some fans opined that Radcliffe and Grint looked too old while Watson did not appear significantly different.
+After primary filming concluded in June 2010, Yates examined the footage and concluded that the problem could not be resolved through editing or CGI, and had the sequence re-shot that December with redesigned makeup.